Best Handicap Ramps for Home: A Complete Guide

 Constructed of aluminum or rubber, they're portable and safe for outdoor use.
 These are an excellent solution for people who use power scooters, power chairs, and wheelchairs.

-Consider the User
+Consider the Wheelchair User

-When you're looking at handicap ramps for home, you also need to consider the person who will be using the ramp.
+When you're looking at wheelchair ramps for home, you also need to consider the person who will be using the ramp.
 The two most important things to consider are their weight and mobility level.

 For heavier users, you'll require a stronger ramp than you would for a lightweight individual.
 Less mobile users might require safety features such as handrails or traction pads.